Museums

 The Seodaemun Prison History Hall is a museum and memorial that honors those who suffered and gave up their lives for Korea during the Japanese occupation.
 The institution was used by the Japanese to house independence and pro-democracy activists.
 It also represents the suffering of the Korean people as they struggled to archive independence and democracy.

-Click here to read more about Seodaemun Prison History Hall.
+Read more about Seodaemun Prison History Hall

 Seoul Animation Center

-Click here to read more about Seoul Animation Center.
+Read more about Seoul Animation Center

 Seoul Arts Center

-Click here to read more about Seoul Arts Center.
+Read more about Seoul Arts Center

 Seoul Baekje Museum

 Seoul Baekje Museum preserves the history and culture of the Baekje kingdom which established the capital of Hanseong which later would become Seoul.
 The history of Seoul dates back thousands of years when the Baekje kingdom flourished on the banks of the Hangang River.
-Artifacts and displays in the museum focus on prehistoric times and on the 500 year history of the Baekje from 18 B.C. to 475 A.D.
-The museum is located at Olympic Park.
+Artifacts and displays in the museum focus on prehistoric times and on the 500 year history of the Baekje from 18 B.C.

-Click here to read more about Seoul Baekje Museum.
+Read more about Seoul Baekje Museum

 Seoul Museum of Art

-Click here to read more about Seoul Museum of Art.
+Read more about Seoul Museum of Art

 Seoul Museum of History

 Opened in 1985, the Seoul Museum of History proudly preserves and showcases the history, tradition, and culture of this great country.
 The museum is located adjacent to Gyeonghuigung Palace.
 On May 5, 2002, the museum reopened after renovations to the thrill of the citizens of Korea.
+Everything you wanted to know about the history of Seoul can be found at this interesting free museum.

-Click here to read more about Seoul Museum of History.
+Read more about Seoul Museum of History

 Tteok Museum

 The Tteok Museum features displays of 50 different types of tteok, or rice cakes, and utensils used to make the dish enjoyed by generations of Koreans.
 The museum, located in Jongno-gu just east of Insadong, first opened in December, 2002.
+Tteok is made using glutinous rice flour and can be made using several methods including streaming, pounding, frying, and boiling.

 War Memorial of Korea